USS Ashtabula: Final operations

 Two Harpoon missiles and one Sea Skua missile found their marks, but Ashtabula remained afloat the next day.
 She was ultimately sent to the bottom after being fitted with demolition charges.

+Awards

-AwardsAshtabula was awarded eight battle stars for World War II service, four battle stars for the Korean War, and eight battle stars for duty in the Vietnam War.
+Ashtabula was awarded eight battle stars for World War II service, four battle stars for the Korean War, and eight battle stars for duty in the Vietnam War.